 - Interview possible trainers to get a personal feel for their personality and training style.
 An interview can also help you determine whether you feel comfortable with the trainer.

 - Ask if you can meet a previous client to ask their opinion on how effective the trainer’s training methods are.

 - Find out what their credentials are!
 Yes, dog training professionals have credentials too!

 - Ask about their training methods.
 Dogs learn best through positive reinforcement and should never be subjected to punishment or pain.
-Avoid any trainer that relies on choke collars, prong collars, shock collars, that use physical punishment or force, or who trains using the concepts of complete submission or complete domination.
+Avoid any trainer that relies on choke collars, prong collars, shock collars, that use physical punishment or force, or who trains using complete submission or domination concepts.

 Red Flags To Watch For When Hiring a Dog Trainer